 By bidding on a long-tail keyword such as “aligning sales and marketing” you can also keep your PPC costs low, promoting your webinar in a cost effective way.
 Just make sure your paid media team and organic team are aligned, so your company is organically publishing terms like "aligning sales and marketing" while you bid on the same term, resulting in total dominance in the SERPs for that keyword phrase.

 14. Blog about your webinar.

 Use your blog (and other blogs if you have the relationships) to promote your webinar and the topic it covers.
 Create a "launch blog post" for your webinar indicating the excitement of new content/data in the webinar.
-Obviously, you'll want to provide links to the registration landing page within the blog post, too -- including a webinar-specific CTA to include at the end of your post, like we did in the post below:
+Obviously, you'll want to provide links to the registration landing page within the blog post, too -- including a webinar-specific CTA to include at the end of your post.

 You can also get your audience warmed up to the topic of the webinar by creating blog content that discusses that topic at different angles.
 Include the webinar CTA in these posts as well, but be sure to swap it out with a different CTA once the webinar is over.